The Man Behind the Curtain

 “Please don’t make this any more difficul…”

 “Any more difficult?!”
 Scott cut her off, again raising his voice.
-“I’m sorry if you’re inconvenienced by this.”
+“I’m sorry if this inconveniences you.”

 Nearby, other patrons were stealing curious glances at the pair.
 In the calm and serene setting of the coffee house, their rising voices were easy to distinguish.